We explain how the tribunal works, your rights at the hearing, and how to file a case.

 Who are the referees?

 Referees are chosen from the community, primarily for their maturity and life experience.
-Many have trained in dispute resolution and some have law degrees.
+Many have trained in dispute resolution and most have law degrees.

 Who can I claim against?